efren-palacios/duellinks/_posts/content/tournaments/anytime-tournaments/2018-05-03-anytime-tournaments-may.md

 ### Information
 - This tournament takes place **any time** in the Discord, 1st place wins $14 + 1 Meta Point and 2nd place wins 1 Meta Ticket!
 - You can join the lobby by typing **!enterticket** anywhere in the Discord (while you have at least 1 Meta Ticket).
-- If you win an tournament you **must** message Gia (Gia Joestar#7730) your PayPal address to receive payment.
+- If you win a tournament you **must** message Gia (Gia Joestar#7730) your [PayPal](https://paypal.com/) address to receive payment.
 If you'd like to receive Meta Tickets as your prize please specify!

 ### Format
 - 8 Players